InfuseAI/primehub-site/docs/guide_manual/admin-secret.md

 + `Type`: `Git Dataset`, `Image Pull`

-### Type Opaque
+### Type Git Dataset

 ![](assets/secret_opaque_key_v26.png)

-+ `Secret`: A secret of Opaque is used for pulling a dataset via git.
++ `Secret`: A secret of Git Dataset is used for pulling a dataset via git.
 The context is a private key related to a registered public key of ssh.
 Please see [Dataset Management](admin-dataset) to learn how to specify a pull-secret for a dataset.

 ### Type dockerconfigjson